Peter O'Malley

 Peter O'Malley (born December 12, 1937) is an American former owner (1979–98) and president (1970–98) of the Los Angeles Dodgers of Major League Baseball (MLB).

-Life and sports
+He currently is a part-owner of the San Diego Padres since 2012.

+Early life

 O'Malley was born at Carson C. Peck Memorial Hospital in Brooklyn, New York, to long-time Dodger owner Walter Francis O'Malley (1903–79) and Katherine Elizabeth "Kay" Hanson (1907–79).
-He has a sister, Theresa "Terry" O'Malley Seidler (born 1933), who was co-owner of the team.
+He has a sister, Therese "Terry" O'Malley (born 1933), who was co-owner of the team.

 O'Malley graduated from the University of Pennsylvania, where he was president of his fraternity Phi Gamma Delta, and from the Wharton School of Business in 1960.

+Career

+Los Angeles Dodgers

-In 1962, he was named the director of Dodgertown, the team's spring training headquarters located in Vero Beach, Florida.
+In 1962, O'Malley was named the director of Dodgertown, the team's spring training headquarters located in Vero Beach, Florida.
 In 1965, he became president and general manager of the minor league Spokane Indians of the Pacific Coast League, where many future Dodger stars and coaches were on the roster.